Childhood Syndromes and Disorders

 Greig Cephalopolysyndactyly syndrome (GCPS)

-This rare disease is a genetic condition of which very few cases have been diagnosed and reported.
-The main symptoms of the syndrome affect the limbs, head and face of an affected individual.
+Greig Cephalopolysyndactyly syndrome is a rare genetic condition of which very few cases have been diagnosed and reported.
+The main symptoms of the syndrome affect the limbs, head, and face of an affected individual.
 Symptoms may vary widely between individuals.
+Also known as Polysyndactyly with Peculiar Skull Shape Changes in the GLI3 gene cause the […]

 Read more